A Perspective on Time towards Wireless 6G: Introduction

 The objective of this article is to investigate the general notion of timing in wireless communication systems and networks and its relation to effective information generation, processing, transmission, and reconstruction at the senders and receivers.
 We provide a systematic introduction to different timing measures, through the way these measures interact with the layers in increasingly complex communication models.
-In this emerging heterogeneous, and often distributed, networking ecosystem, a general definition of the optimal communication system can be the one that chooses or generates the right piece of information to be efficiently transmitted at the right time instant, typically to achieve specific goals.
+In this emerging heterogeneous, and often distributed, networking ecosystem, a general definition of the optimal communication system can be the one that chooses or generates the right piece of information that has to be efficiently transmitted at the right time instant, typically to achieve specific goals.
+Although the timing measures can be applied to general communication systems and networks, as also illustrated by treating the problems of consensus and distributed learning, the discussion in this article is biased towards the wireless access part.
+In practical systems, the latency of the core network represents a significant portion of the timing budget.
+However, the framework introduced in this paper can accommodate the latency of the core network, as exemplified in the model with cascaded modules on Fig.~\ref{fig:timing_model} and Fig.~\ref{fig:CascadedModules}.

-We argue that the definition of \emph{the right time instant} is not universal, and that conventional approaches and metrics do not satisfy many current and future applications and communication networks.
+We argue that the definition of \emph{the right time instant} is not universal, and that conventional approaches and metrics do not satisfy {the requirements of} many current and future applications and communication networks.
 Under this perspective, the fundamental problem of communication becomes that of reconstructing the information generated at a source space-time point in a way that is sufficiently accurate for achieving a specific goal in a timely and effective manner at another, target space-time point.
 Furthermore, in specific scenarios, such as distributed learning, the communication system includes the post-processing of the received information in order to achieve a certain goal.